BailFacile/frontend-challenge/README.md

 ## 🏁 Challenge

-Develop a React application that displays a list of applicants to rent a an appartment in a **sortable table**.
+Develop a React application that displays a list of applicants to rent an appartment in a **sortable table**.
 Each applicant has details like a firstname, a lastname, a job title, a monthly salary, a guarantor (optional) and a preferred move in date.

 Mock data is available in the `applicants.json` file.